awsdocs/aws-organizations-docs/doc_source/create-policy.md

 Your new SCP appears in the list of the organization's policies\.
 You can now [attach your SCP to the root, OUs, or accounts](attach-scps.md)\.

 **Note**
 SCPs don't take effect on the master account and in a few other situations\.
-For more information, see [Tasks and Entities Not Restricted by SCPs](orgs_manage_policies_scp.md#not-restricted-by-scp)\.
+For more information, see [Tasks and entities not restricted by SCPs](orgs_manage_policies_scp.md#not-restricted-by-scp)\.

 **To create a service control policy \(AWS CLI, AWS API\)**
 You can use one of the following commands to create an SCP: